sujitha2/Swiggyclone/README.md

-I am going to create a project called Swiggyclonewhich is comparably similar to swiggy functionalities.
+I am going to create a project called Swiggyclone which is comparably similar to swiggy functionalities.

 Getting started with a Progressive Javascript Framework Vuejs.